Definition of MariaDB wait_timeout Function

 Canceled Connections

-If any connection has been idle for a lengthier time than the configured system variable wait_timeout value, then the server may eradicate the connection.
-But if the system variable log_warnings is set or configured to 2 or more, thereafter a warning along with the error code as ER_ABORTING_CONNECTION may be displayed to the respective error log or its file as shown below:
+If any connection has been idle for a longer time than the configured system variable wait_timeout value, the server may eradicate the connection.
+If you set or configure the system variable log_warnings to 2 or more, it may display a warning message, accompanied by the error code ER_ABORTING_CONNECTION, to the respective error log or its file.

 SET GLOBAL wait_timeout=150;